qms-design-control

 Design Controls

 510(k) cleared in 90 days.
 Six months later, a nurse called: the device was too hard to activate.
 Her patient's hand strength couldn't generate the required force.
+The patient was elderly, arthritic.
+The device was designed by engineers with healthy hands who never considered this use case.

 Design History File